 Getting a good night's sleep is essential for Parkinson's patients, and investing in the right mattress can help ensure they get the restful sleep they need.
 Specialized mattresses designed specifically for Parkinson's patients are available on the market and provide superior support and comfort.

-In addition, memory foam mattresses are often recommended for Parkinson's patients as they are designed to conform to the body and support pressure points.
+Memory foam mattresses are often recommended for Parkinson's patients as they are designed to conform to the body and support pressure points.
 Memory foam mattresses also have a slower response time, which can benefit those with mobility issues.
+However, when the body sinks into the foam it can be more difficult to change positions.
+It is advisable to take advantage of trial periods to identify the most important features for yourself.

 Finally, looking for a mattress that offers temperature regulation is important.
 This can help keep the patient cool and comfortable throughout the night and prevent sweating.